 3.1 Shell Scripting

 I’ve regularly used tools like jq and jp (the latter using JMESPath) to process JSON data on the command line.
 I like using them to repeatedly process things like JSON logs on a server, or JSON data exported from a database on a server.
-I also used these tools in combination with Curl to download data from a server, and then do some querying on the data afterwards before saving the filtered files on disk.
+I also used these tools in combination with Curl to download data from a server, and then do some querying on the data afterward before saving the filtered files on disk.
 These tools are highly performant and can process large JSON files with a breeze.

 A command line tool like jp works as a pipeline: input, filter, output.
 Here a basic example from the library itself: